Master's Requirements (University)

 Special dual master’s degree program forms will be used to certify plans of study, committee members and final defense/examinations.
-The forms are available from the Master’s Requirements Time Line.
+The forms are available from the Master's Steps for Graduation and Commencement.

 Conferral of Dual Degrees

-The Office of Graduate Studies will confer two separate diplomas upon completion of all degree program requirements.
+The University will confer two separate diplomas upon completion of all degree requirements for both programs.